 PAOPAO – The Beginnings

 Everything has to start somewhere – right?
-Before PaoPao there was not an outrigger club in Oceanside in spite of the beautiful, white sand beaches and a perfect recreational harbor with easy access to the open ocean.
-Back in 1970’s Noah Kalama had been over here on a visit and saw the potential.
+Before Paopao, there was not an outrigger club in Oceanside in spite of the beautiful white sand beaches and a perfect recreational harbor with easy access to the open ocean.
+Back in 1970s, Noah Kalama had visited the area and saw the potential.
 He tried to start a club, but cities, being the bureaucratic creatures they are, stymied his efforts and he never got it off the ground.

 That year, the Harbor Days committee asked him if he could put together a small paddling event for the benefit of all the tourists.
 Being a surfer and having briefly lived in Hawaii, he had paddled for Haliewa Canoe Club.
 He thought it was such a blast, why not try to do something like that for Harbor Days.